 There are many benefits of being your own boss, but sometimes it means being tough on yourself.
 If you can hold yourself accountable, keep your promises, and consistently follow through with goals, then your employees will too.
 Set an example, and be the boss that you would want to work for.

 At Number8, we understand and support those who want to pursue their own career path as an entrepreneur.
 We also offer tech support services for new businesses.
-Learn more about the work we do, and how we can help your company succeed by clicking here, or give us a call at (502) 890-7665!
+Learn more about the work we do, and how we can help your company succeed through staff augmentation and nearshore development, or give us a call at (502) 890-7665!